ginsudev/WDBFontOverwrite/README.md

    - with the built-in fonts:
    - Only regular text uses the changed font: thin/medium/bold text falls back to Helvetica instead.
    - If the font doesn't show up at all, [disable "Bold Text"](https://twitter.com/m7mdabu7assan/status/1607609484901289985) in accessibility settings.
  - File pickers in apps will fail to open with the error "Something went wrong while displaying documents."
    - This happens if you replace the emoji font, or install fonts with [multiple weights](https://twitter.com/Gu3hi/status/1607986473198026752)
-   - These fonts use the .ttc format, which breaks the files picker.
-   - No workaround yet - you'll need to remove the custom font by rebooting.
-   - It may be possible to convert a .ttc font to a .ttf font with tools such as https://github.com/DavidBarts/getfonts: I have not tested if this would fix the issue.
- - Custom font imports may not work: tapping on a font to import it [doesn't do anything](https://twitter.com/linshijin111/status/1607993438997446657)
-   - No workaround yet.
-The built-in fonts should still work.
- - Importing a custom font from some cloud storage apps' file storage providers, such as Google Drive's file provider, crashes the app with a "The file doesn't exist" error.
-   - Workaround: use the Files app to copy the font to your Downloads folder first.
+   - Try the experimental .ttc fix by using "Import custom <font> with fix for .ttc"
  - iOS 14.x devices which are jailbroken / were jailbroken before will not be able to revert to the original font.
    - Workaround: do not use this app if you're on iOS 14.x and have previously jailbroken.
 Instead, just jailbreak and replace fonts normally.